How do you get more backlinks in 2022?

 Now, of course, it’s not all about relevance.
 If that were the case, you could create hundreds of relevant websites yourself and link to your site.

-That doesn’t work because it would be missing all the other factors that make a backlink powerful.
+That doesn’t work because it would miss all the other factors that make a backlink powerful.

 Bringing me to standard #2:

-You need to get links to your site from websites that are relevant and have organic traffic.
+You need to get links to your site from relevant websites with organic traffic.

 Think about it: